-16 The general control baseline selection process may be augmented or further detailed by additional sector-specific guidance as described in Appendix C, Overlays.
+&lt;sup>15 The general control baseline selection process may be augmented or further detailed by additional sector-specific guidance, such as for a community with common risk management objectives or an industry sub-sector, as described in Appendix C, Overlays.

-17 Specialization refers to the modification of controls or control enhancements (including organization-defined parameters), or supplemental guidance to allow an organization to further refine the control baseline to address specific requirements, technologies, missions or business functions, or environments of operation.
+&lt;sup>16 Specialization refers to the modification of controls or control enhancements (including organization-defined parameters), or supplemental guidance to allow an organization to further refine the control baseline to address specific requirements, technologies, mission or business functions, or environments of operation.
 To address the need for specialized sets of controls for communities of interest, systems, and organizations, the overlay concept is introduced.
 For more information on overlays, see Appendix C.